-Scott County Telephone Cooperative has been serving Scott County Virginia for over 50 years and like all cooperatives, we work hard to provide our members with quality services at the best possible prices.
-We take pride in our accomplishments over the past 50 years and are excited about the future.
+Scott County Telephone Cooperative has been serving Gate City and Scott County Virginia for over 60 years and like all cooperatives, we work hard to provide our members with quality services at the best possible prices.
+We take pride in our accomplishments over the past 60 years and are excited about the future.

 Who We Are

-Scott County Telephone Cooperative (SCTC), a“501(c) (12) non-profit organization”, was Chartered by the State Corporation Commission on September 10, 1951 to serve 420.2 square miles of Scott County, Virginia and 15.4 square miles of Hancock County, Tennessee with dial-tone service.
-Today, SCTC’s service area includes an additional 125 square miles in Scott County, 110 square miles in Russell County and 15 square miles in Wise and Dickenson County.
+Scott County Telephone Cooperative (SCTC), a“501(c) (12) non-profit organization”, was chartered by the State Corporation Commission on September 10, 1951 to serve 420.2 square miles of Scott County, Virginia and 15.4 square miles of Hancock County, Tennessee with dial-tone service.
+Today, SCTC’s service area includes Scott County, Virginia, and areas of Russell, Wise, Dickenson, and Lee Counties in Virginia, as well as Hancock County, Tennessee.
 SCTC’s services have been upgraded to provide IP dial-tone, video and broadband services along with long-distance service.
 The SCTC Board of Director’s vision is to promote economic development by providing high-capacity (400 Gig) optical access and transport to the world along with providing enhanced broadband services that will improve the quality of life in Southwest Virginia.

-SCTC has been able to bring its high-capacity fiber optic network to 385 business customers, 2,932 broadband customers, 3,350 IP video customers, 5,600 IP dial-tone customers, and 1,428 cable customers.
-SCTC’s present expansion plans will pass an additional 5,000 customers, including 100 new business customers.
+SCTC has been able to bring its high-capacity fiber optic network to over 300 business customers, 5,000 broadband customers, 4,800 IP video customers and 6,800 IP dial-tone customers.
 SCTC’s high-capacity optical transport network extends to the Tri-Cities in East Tennessee to locations in Bristol, Kingsport and Johnson City.